 - Year 6 –Raiders of the lost Mayans, Revolutions (The Victorians and a local study of British History in comparison to Shropshire).

-In Key Stage Two, the story of Britain is interwoven with studies of ancient civilizations.
-Our pupils explore concepts of migration, empire, civilization, colonisation, continuity and change, cause and consequence, similarity, difference and significance.
-Immersive role-play experiences in the classroom and educational visits, both locally to Butser Ancient Farm, Fishbourne Roman Palace, the Watercress Line and Highclere Castle, and further afield to the Ironbridge area in Shropshire, help to develop the children's understanding of life in Britain in different eras.
-Studies of the ancient civilisations of Rome, Egypt, Greece and Central America are reinforced by ‘Theme’ days with the support of a local drama group, The Rainbow Theatre.
+In Key Stage Two, the story of Britain is interwoven with studies of contrasting ancient civilizations.
+Our pupils explore the different concepts through immersive role-play experiences in the classroom and educational visits, both locally and further afield to the Ironbridge area in Shropshire, help to develop their understanding of life in Britain during different eras.
+Contrast studies of the ancient civilisations of Rome, Egypt, Greece and Central America are reinforced by ‘Theme’ days with the support of a local drama group, The Rainbow Theatre.
 Our pupils express their learning through drama, art, discussion and writing and produce high quality Theme Books.
 This in depth study of history is reinforced by being taught across a range of different subjects including English, Art, Music and D.T.

 When pupils leave Herne Junior School, their learning in history will have equipped them with knowledge of a broad period of local, British and world history, together with an excellent range of historical skills, a good sense of chronology and their place in the world and history.
 As they have progressed, their growing historical knowledge will have helped them to understand how people and places have changed over time and how the past shapes our lives today.
 They will have developed important personal skills such as independence and collaboration.
 As well as developing a deep love of learning which will empower them to embrace their curiosities about the amazing world around them and recognise how history has shaped it.